JoHassel/H_Bridge_Inverter/README.md

 * shorten timer callback
 * Code in C++ --> compare performance to Micropython
 * Functional programming: button on MC board to activate/deactivate inverter

+* (if inductive load: add external flyback diodes in parallel to MOSFETs)